wpilibsuite/frc-docs/source/docs/software/driverstation/imaging-your-classmate.rst

 ^^^^^^^^^^^^^^^^

 .. image:: images/imaging-your-classmate/set-volume-label.png
-   :alt: Hightlights the "Volume Label" box to the right of the partition size.
+   :alt: Highlights the "Volume Label" box to the right of the partition size.

 Set Volume Label to Generic